-- Passive truth telling.
-Passive truth telling forces the betrayed partners to do the work.
+- Passive truth-telling.
+This forces the betrayed partners to do the work.
 If a betrayed partner suspects the cheater has done something problematic, the partner must ask about it.
-And when the question is asked, the cheater tells the truth about that specific thing, but fails to volunteer other pertinent information.
-Cheaters sometimes try to convince themselves they’re no longer lying because they answered their partner’s question(s) truthfully, but this is a sham: Cheaters need to understand that failing to disclose pertinent information (i.e., keeping something secret) is just another form of lying.
+And when the question is asked, the cheater tells the truth about that specific thing but fails to volunteer other pertinent information.
+Cheaters sometimes try to convince themselves they’re no longer lying because they answered their partner’s question(s) truthfully, but this is a sham: Cheaters need to understand that failure to disclose pertinent information (i.e., keeping something secret) is just another form of lying.

 - Partial disclosure.
-Many cheaters reveal only some of the truth or gloss over certain details (or outright lie) to keep the worst of their behavior secret.
+Many cheaters reveal only some of the truth, gloss over certain details, or outright lie to keep the worst of their behavior secret.
 This typically results in a series of partial disclosures — some information today, some tomorrow, and more a few weeks from now.
 Over time, this becomes a nightmare for the betrayed partner, and it wreaks havoc with the rebuilding of trust.

 - Playing the child’s role.
 The cheater says, “There is something I need to tell you,” and then waits for their betrayed partner to ask questions: “What is it?”
 “Is that all?”
 “Are you sure there’s not more to it?”
 This turns rigorous honesty into an inquisition, which does nothing to restore relationship trust.